codiga/doc.codiga.io/docs/integration-slack.md

 ![Asking confirmation to add](/img/slack-confirmation.png)

-Once you select the channel and click on _Allow_ you are redirected on Codiga and you can see the notification being added.
+Once you select the channel and click on _Allow_, you are redirected to Codiga and you can see the notification being added.

 ![Slack Added on a workspace](/img/slack-added.png)